lavylipesh/hello-world-1/README.md

 ## Authors
 - [lavylipesh](https://github.com/lavylipesh)
-- Add your clickable username here.
-It should point to your GitHub account.

 ## Project setup instructions
 To start using this project use the following commands:

 - `git clone https://github.com/lavylipesh/hello-world.git`
 - `cd hello-world`
-- `atom .`
+- `atom .`or code .depending on your specifications

 ## License info
 MIT License